fossasia/eventyay-tickets/_sources/user/glossary.rst.txt

    * - | |:gb:| **Plugin**
        | |:de:| Erweiterung
      - A plugin is an optional software module that contains additional functionality and can be turned on and off per event.
-If you host pretix on your own server, most plugins need to be installed separately.
+If you host eventyay on your own server, most plugins need to be installed separately.
    * - | |:gb:| **Tax rule**
        | |:de:| Steuer-Regel
      - A tax rule defines how sales taxes are calculated for a product, possibly depending on type and country of the